Jeremiah-Olatunde/rust-book/functions.md

 ***functions***
 defined with the `fn` keyword
-rust function use `snake_case` by convention. the location of a functions definition does not matter, all that matter is that the definition is in the scope of the invocation.
+rust function use `snake_case` by convention. the location of a functions definition does not matter, all that matters is that the definition is in the scope of the invocation.

 parameters are defined in a comma separated list. each parameter must have the name and a type annotation.
 function bodies in rust consist of a series of statements followed by an optional expression. the result of which is implicitly returned.